NetLogo/SimpleR-Extension/README.md

 observer: 15 ;; the NetLogo representation of the color red
 ```

-See the documentation for each of the particular primitives for details on, for instance, how to multi-line statements and how object type conversions work.
+See the documentation for each of the particular primitives for details on,
+for instance, how to multi-line statements and how object type conversions work.

-The extension also includes an interactive R console/REPL that is connected to the same R environment as the main window's NetLogo environment.
+The extension also includes an interactive R console/REPL that is connected to
+the same R environment as the main window's NetLogo environment.
-It is useful for executing longer blocks of R code or quickly examining or modifying R values.
+It is useful for executing longer blocks of R code or quickly examining or modifying
+R values.
-This console can be opened via the menu bar under the SimpleR heading.
+This console can be opened via the menu bar under the SimpleR heading,
+or by using the `sr:show-console` command.

 ### Error handling